derekfountain/zx-spectrum-pico-rom/firmware_nmi/README.md

 I was quite pleased with getting that to work, but I can't really think what to do with it.

+Update Feb'25: I did a bit more with this NMI idea, using RP240 PIO to sync it to the 50Hz interrupt.
+Details [here](https://github.com/derekfountain/zx-spectrum-pico-rom/tree/main/firmware_nmi_lower_border).

 [Derek Fountain](https://www.derekfountain.org/zxspectrum.php), December 2024